-Since moving to Florida, and having recently visited the Middle East, I’ve been thinking a lot about sand lately.
-And, friend, I’m of the mind that it’s a pretty good metaphor for our callous and indifferent universe.
+Graphic of PeterSince moving to Florida, and having recently visited the Middle East and the Sahara Desert, I've been thinking a lot about lately.
+And, friend, I'm of the mind that it's a pretty good metaphor for our callous and indifferent universe.

 Sand is seriously shifty.

-Unlike silt, clay, or loam—the Holy Trinity of terra firma—sand dupes you into thinking it’s a solid foundation for homes and buildings.
-It’s fine to walk around on, sure.
-Yet try to run on the stuff, and sands’ capriciousness is made plain to all.
-Especially to the kid who filmed your face-plant on his iPhone and won’t stop laughing.
+Unlike silt, clay, or loam—the Holy Trinity of terra firma—sand dupes you into thinking it's a solid foundation for homes and buildings.
+It's fine to walk around on, sure.
+Yet try to run on the stuff, and sands' capriciousness is made plain to all.
+Especially to the kid who filmed your face-plant on his and won't stop laughing.

 The granularity is already here.